JEichlerSummers/jeichlersummers.github.com/_posts/2015-02-15-The-Solve-A-Problem-Growth-Mechanic.md

 ---
 layout: post
 title: The ‘Solve a Problem’ Growth Mechanic
-blurb: The more public and frequent, the better.
+blurb: The more public and frequent the problem, the better.
 ---